-Where ageism is very real in almost every industry, there are plenty of resources out there that will tell you how to combat ageism so you can successfully make a career change.
+Where ageism is very real in almost every industry, plenty of resources will tell you how to combat ageism so you can successfully make a career change.

-Tips and tricks on how to position yourself, talk about your qualifications so you don’t come across as ‘overqualified’ or ‘underqualified’ but just right.
+Tips and tricks on positioning yourself, talk about your qualifications so you don’t come across as ‘overqualified’ or ‘underqualified’ but just right.
 How to talk about your passions and the reframing goes on.

-If you find yourself or know of a family member, significant other, friend, colleague or relative who’s experienced a career change or soon to be, it can be the most frustrating and confusing experience or the most exciting and challenging.
+If you find yourself or know of a family member, significant other, friend, colleague or relative who’s experienced a career change or soon-to-be, it can be a frustrating and confusing experience or the most exciting and challenging.

-This post is to celebrate those who’ve been able to identify an opportunity either through changes that happened to them or changes they voluntarily made to make a career change later in their life.
-During a time and at an age they likely never imagined themselves to be transitioning and encourage you or at the very least, inspire you to see the possibilities in front of you.
-To ignite a belief in you that anything is possible if your heart desires it.
+This post is to celebrate those who’ve been able to identify an opportunity either through changes that happened to them or changes they voluntarily made to make a career change later in life.
+At an age, they likely never imagined themselves transitioning and encouraging you or, at the very least, inspiring you to see the possibilities in front of you.
+To ignite a belief that anything is possible if your heart desires it.

 If you’re thinking he’s rich, famous and not a ‘real-life’ example, I get it.
 He’s not your next-door neighbour or ‘Charles’ in Accounting that you can have coffee with.
-The truth is, without having to know all the details, there’s always a risk of failure regardless of your status.
+The truth is, without knowing all the details, there’s always a risk of failure regardless of your status.

-Experience goes a long way, but in a new industry the doubts, insecurities and expectations still speak loudly especially when you’re tapped on the shoulder to step into a big opportunity because of your experience.
+Experience goes a long way, but in a new industry, the doubts, insecurities and expectations still speak loudly, especially when you’re tapped on the shoulder to seize a big opportunity because of your experience.

 The point is you try.
 Learn, do, fall and try again.
-Or learn, do and keep learning if it works the first time around.
+Or learn, do and keep learning if it works the first time.

-It takes guts, courage, vulnerability and honesty just to name a few qualities to make a choice to do something new when experience has taught you that you’ve ‘done it all.’
+It takes courage, vulnerability and honesty to choose and do something new when experience has taught you that you’ve ‘done it all.’
 But it starts with a belief.

 If you’ve read this far, you’re at least inspired and hopeful that you can pivot later in your life if you find yourself at a crossroads in your career.
 The end of one experience usually signifies the beginning of something new.
 You get to decide on what that looks like.